Established the Directorate of Education.

 Revised the National Education Policy formulated in 1976.

-Established Curriculum and Textbook Development Division (CTDD).
+Established the Curriculum and Textbook Development Division (CTDD).

-Formed Curriculum and Professional Support Section (CAPSS) under the Ministry of Health and Education.
+Established the Curriculum and Professional Support Section (CAPSS) under the Ministry of Health and Education.

 CAPSS shifted from Thimphu to the National Institute of Education, Paro, which was then functioning under the Ministry of Health and Education.